PlagueHO/jenkins/.github/ISSUE_TEMPLATE.md

 # Issue

-Before submitting your issue for the CosmosDB project, please take a moment to provide the following details:
+Before submitting your issue for the Jenkins project, please take a moment to provide the following details:

 - [ ] Version of PowerShell you're using
 - [ ] PowerShell host you're using (eg. Console Host, ISE, Visual Studio)